artisticat1/obsidian-latex-suite/DOCS.md

 - `m` : Math mode.
 Only run this snippet inside math
 - `t` : Text mode.
 Only run this snippet outside math
 - `A` : Auto.
 Expand this snippet as soon as the trigger is typed.
-If omitted, the <kbd>Tab</kbd> key must be pressed to expand the snippet
+If omitted, the <kbd>Tab</kbd> key (can be changed in the settings) must be pressed to expand the snippet
 - `r` : Regex.
 The `trigger` will be treated as a regular expression
 - `w` : Word boundary.
 Only run this snippet when the trigger is preceded by (and followed by) a word delimiter, such as `.`, `,`, or `-`.